Staff Innovation Fund

 The development of this fund lies in our belief in the skills and passion of staff across William Ellis School.
 As a resource for all of the school community we are keen to be a part of bringing others visions for impact into being.

-All applications will be initially assessed by our director and put forward to a three person panel consisting of two trustees and a member of the senior leadership team at the school.
-Our aim is for all decisions to be made and communicated by the autumn half-term with the funding being made available as soon as possible after this to allow the funded projects and initiatives to begin.
+All applications will be initially assessed by our director and put forward to a three person panel consisting of our trustees,and a member of the senior leadership team at the school who helps guide decision making.
+Our aim is for all decisions to be made and communicated by the end of each half-term with the funding being made available as soon as possible after this to allow the funded projects and initiatives to begin.

-On Friday 17th October 2025 our panel met for the first time to review applications submitted by staff members at the school, we have currently agreed funding worth over £7,000 including;
+On Friday 22nd May 2026 our panel met for the third time to review applications submitted by staff members at the school, funding worth over £6,600 was awarded to the projects below.
+You can read more them here.